dceoy/oanda-cli/README.md

     stream              Stream market prices or authorized account events transaction         Fetch the latest transactions
-    plotpl              Visualize cumulative PL in a file close               Close positions (if not <instrument>, close all)
+    plotpl              Visualize cumulative PL in a file spread              Print the ratios of spread to price close               Close positions (if not <instrument>, close all)

 Arguments: